 You have the following rights regarding the PHI maintained by us:

-1. Confidential Communication.
+- Confidential Communication.
 You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
-If you want us to communicate with you in a special way, contact our Privacy Officer by emailing firstname.lastname@example.org with your request and details about how to contact you.
-All reasonable requests will be granted.
+If you want us to communicate with you in a special way, contact our Privacy Officer by emailing email@example.com with your request and details about how to contact you.

-6. Breach Notification.
-You have the right to be notified in the event that we (or a service provider of ours) discover a “breach” your unsecured PHI, which means that your PHI has been used or disclosed in a way that is inconsistent with law and results in it being compromised.
+- Breach Notification.
+You have the right to be notified in the event that we (or a service provider of ours) discover a “breach” of your , which means that your PHI has been used or disclosed in a way that is inconsistent with law and results in it being compromised.